Methodology

 • the (selected) child level (e.g. parents’ views on the provision received by the selected child from their main childcare provider).

-However, for most of the analyses carried out for the data tables contained in Chapters 9 and 10 the data was restructured so that ‘all children’ in the household were the base of analysis.
+However, for the analyses presented in the data tables formerly contained in Chapters 9 and 10 covering packages of childcare for children aged 0 to 4 and for children aged 5 to 14, the data was restructured to use 'all children' in the household as the base of analysis[7].
 This was done to increase the sample size and enable the exploration of packages of childcare received by children in more detail.
-This approach is not used for other analyses because much more data was collected on the selected child compared with all children in the household.
+The ‘all children’ approach was not used for other analyses due to the more extensive data that was collected on the selected child compared to other children in the household.

 Weights